The psychological dimension of aging that often gets overlooked

 Purpose: The Ikigai Effect

-In Japan, they call it "ikigai," which roughly translates to "a reason for being" or "that which makes life worth living."
+Ikigai is a Japanese concept that roughly translates to "a reason for being" or "that which makes life worth living."
 Western researchers call it "purpose in life."
 Either way, it's associated with living longer.

 Research Evidence